CRC’s Mission and History

 Mission

 Community Ready Corps (CRC) is a Black self-determination organization based in Oakland, California, that works to build capacity in 9 specific areas through their Black Solidarity Process and Plan of Action.
 They have been a critical force within Bay Area social movements and social movements nationally for over two decades.
-Their leadership and core staff are Black community leaders who have experienced first-hand the multitude of harms caused by white supremacy and are deeply committed to the safety, survival, and self-determination of Black people, not just here in Oakland, but all over the world.
+Their leadership and core staff are Black community leaders who have experienced first-hand the multitude of harms caused by white supremacy and are deeply committed to the safety, survival, and self-determination of Black people, not just in the Bay Area, but all over the world.

 History